-When Dr Gary Fettke an Orthopaedic Surgeon starting suggesting to his diabetes patients that they would see health benefits from decreasing their sugar consumption, he never expected that it would end in a 2 year court battle.
+When Dr. Gary Fettke an Orthopaedic Surgeon started suggesting to his diabetes patients that they would see health benefits from decreasing their sugar consumption, he never expected that it would end in a 2 year court battle.

 03:17 The Role of nutrition in Bill and Gary’s recovery from a brain injury

-08:22 Gary Fettke taking initiative to improve his health
+08:22 Gary Fettke taking the initiative to improve his health

-20:23 Taking sugar out of the diet accoring to Bill’s research
+20:23 Taking sugar out of the diet according to Bill’s research

 23:25 Bill’s health improvement after cutting sugar out